xiaocaijizzz/learngit/readme.txt

-Creat a new branch is quick and simple have a try succeed have a test for mlti-operate
+Creat a new branch is quick and simple have a try succeed have a test for mlti-operate and now to see the result